taylorrose/wizard-murder-mystery/01_HOST_GUIDE.md

 3. **Have fun** - Your energy sets the tone
 4. **When in doubt** - "What would your character do?"
 5. **The impostor revelation** should surprise even you!
+6. **NEW: Track objectives** - Keep your master sheet handy during play

 ---